 Joseph S. Ferretti practices in the areas of complex civil litigation, with an emphasis on business litigation, banking and finance litigation, and eminent domain litigation.
 Mr. Ferretti has guided individuals and businesses of all sizes through matters involving commercial disputes, business torts, lending litigation, eminent domain, administrative enforcement, professional negligence, premises liability, products liability, construction and general civil litigation.
 He has served as both trial and appellate counsel, and he has defended and brought suit in federal and state courts around the country.

-Admitted to practice in the District of Columbia and Maryland, Mr. Ferretti is a 2002 cum laude graduate of American University, Washington College of Law, and a magna cum laude graduate of Drew University.
+Admitted to practice in the District of Columbia, Maryland and Virginia, Mr. Ferretti is a 2002 cum laude graduate of American University, Washington College of Law, and a magna cum laude graduate of Drew University.
 Mr. Ferretti served as a law clerk on the complex civil litigation docket for the Honorable Herbert B. Dixon, Jr. of the Superior Court of the District of Columbia.

 Areas of Practice

 - Represented various commercial land developers in obtaining just compensation for multi-million dollar land parcels taken by federal and state government agencies.
 In most cases, developers obtain millions of dollars more than the government’s original purchase offer.

 - Defended the home-loan division of a major national bank in an enforcement proceeding brought by a local government to enforce an administrative order directing the bank to comply with a notice of building code violation for a bank-owned residential property.

 - Defended a mortgage servicer in a class action lawsuit brought by mortgagors claiming various violations of federal laws.
 Obtained a dismissal on a motion to dismiss.

 - Represented the home-loan division of a major national bank in a dispute with a borrower over an alleged violation of the Servicemembers' Civil Relief Act.